finlib/finmc/docs/index.md

 ## Why do we need a common interface?

- - [Shared utilities](./utilities.md) can be used for all models for tasks such as calcualting implied vol surface.
+ - [Shared utilities](./utilities.md) can be used for all models for tasks such as calculating implied vol surface.
  - [Price Calculators](./calculators.md) can be model invariant.
  - The interace is designed for high performance, even with a large number of paths.
+ - New models can be created outside this repositary, by indepedent contributors, and yet be compatible with above utilities and calculators.

 ## Getting started.